 is an award-winning playwright and director.
-She is the director and developer of Bob Brader’s acclaimed solo shows including the multi-award-winning Spitting In The Face Of The Devil.
-The Good Adoptee, Suzanne’s new play starring Anna Bridgforth, premiered in the United Solo Theatre Festival and won awards for Best Autobiographical Script and Best Actress.
-Her play, CIRCLE, ran for five months Off Broadway, was performed nationally and called “ingenious” by The New York Times.
-Her new two-actor production of CIRCLE is currently optioned for production in Australia following a 4-month 7-City Sold-Out International Tour during which it was awarded “Most Daring Show” of the London Fringe.
-Playwriting and directing: a six month NYC run of her cult hit, Icons & Outcasts; a five month NYC run and international tour of BITE and her celebrated kaleidoscopic memoir play, We Call Her Benny, which Broadway World called “the future of theatre”.
-Her plays have been seen at PS NBC@HERE, the Duplex, the National Arts Club, the Michael Weller Theatre, the Samuel French Short Play Festival, Pulse Ensemble Theatre, Zeitgeist Stage Company, Mercury Players Theatre and 20th Century Fox at the Coronet Theater in LA, among others.
+She is the director and developer of Bob Brader’s internationally acclaimed, award-winning solo shows including Spitting In The Face Of The Devil.
+Other solo show directing: Gloria Rosen’s award-winning Listen…Can You Hear Me Now?, Sarah Elizabeth Greer’s Bio-Hazard: A Relative Comedy (United Solo Europe 2016), Canadian Burlesque star Rosie Bitts’ Stories of Love and Passion (US and Canadian tour) and her new play, The Good Adoptee (Best Autobiographical Script and Best Actress, United Solo: extensive and ongoing U.S. tour).
+Her play, CIRCLE, ran for five months Off Broadway, had a Sold-Out International Tour where it was awarded “Most Daring Show” of the London Fringe and was called “ingenious” by The New York Times.
+Playwriting and directing credits: a six month NYC run of her cult hit, Icons & Outcasts; a five month NYC run and an international tour of BITE and multiple NYC productions of her celebrated kaleidoscopic memoir play, We Call Her Benny, which Broadway World called “the future of theatre”.
 Directing: Frank D. Gilroy's The Subject Was Roses at the Celebration Theatre in Los Angeles and the short film, Jennifer Monroe, P.I., a finalist in Flicks on 66.
-Other solo show directing and dramaturgy: Canadian Burlesque star Rosie Bitts’ Stories of Love and Passion (US and Canadian tour).
 Suzanne studied playwriting with Romulus Linney and Adrienne Kennedy and holds an MFA from the Actors Studio Drama School at the New School University.
-Suzanne’s plays are published on Indie Theater Now.
-She is a four-time OOBR Award winner, a Madeline Sadin Award winner and a member of the Dramatists Guild and the United Solo Academy.
+She is a member of the United Solo Academy and the Dramatists Guild.

 is the owner and Creative Director of Movements by Shar.
 Shar established a film company in 2005.
 Having been a dancer all her life and a choreographer, she brings a special kind of texture and vision to her projects.
 She operates on instinct and feeling, rather than math and science.
 Specializing in documentary and dance, her passion is in the art of story telling.
 "The world is so full of stories.
 I'd like to tell as many I can, for as long as I can.”